MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ---
 # Storage connection strings

 A few Kusto commands instruct Kusto to interact with external storage services.
-For example, Kusto can be told to export data to an Azure Blob Storage, in which case the specific parameters (such as storage account name or blob container) need to be provided.
+For example, Kusto can be told to export data to an Azure Blob Storage.

 Kusto supports the following storage providers:

 * Azure Blob Storage provider
+* Azure Data Lake Storage Gen2 provider
 * Azure Data Lake Storage Gen1 provider
-* Azure Data Lake Storage Gen2 provider

 Each kind of a storage provider defines connection string formats used to describe the storage resources and how to access them.